it-beard/multitrack-switcher/README.md

-# Multitracker Switch
+# Premier Rpo Multitrack Switcher
-Multitracker switch for Premier Pro.
-Helps to change video tracks while working interview production.
+Multitrack switcher for Premier Pro.
+Helps to change video tracks for podcasts on two persons.

 Used `Avalonia UI` & `.NET 7`